tdryer/hangups/README.rst

 hangups is still in an early stage of development.
 It's usable for basic chatting, but users should keep another client handy.
-Bug reports, feature requests, and pull requests on this repository are welcome.
+Bug reports, feature requests, and pull requests are welcome.

 .. image:: https://github.com/tdryer/hangups/raw/master/screenshot.png
     :alt: hangups screenshot